helenclx/leilukin-site/src/slashes/navbarlinks/now.md

 You can also check out my [status.cafe profile](https://status.cafe/users/leilukin) for my latest short status updates.

-## Attending the 42 Computer Science School
+## Attended 42 the Computer Science School

-I am attending a Malaysian campus of the [42 computer science school](https://www.42network.org/).
-I have registered, passed their online game test and am currently in their 26-daybootcamp known as the Piscine beginning on 7 April 2025.
+From April 7 to May 2, I attended a Malaysian campus of the [42 computer science school](https://www.42network.org/), by participating in their 26-day bootcamp named the Piscine.

 You can read more about my life at 42 the computer science school in my blog posts under the ["42 the school"](/categories/42-the-school/) category.

-## Switching to Vim and Neovim from Visual Studio Code as My Main Code Editor

-Visual Studio Code had been my main code editor for two years, since I started to teach myself web development, but I have switched to Neovim (with [LazyVim](https://www.lazyvim.org/)'s setup) as my main code editor.

-You can read more about the switch in my blog post, ["I Use (Neo)Vim BTW"](/blog/posts/2025-04-03-i-use-neovim-btw/).
+## Converting My Eleventy Websites' Template Engine to Vento

+Since I started using the static site generator [Eleventy](https://www.11ty.dev/) to build my websites, I have been using Nunjucks as the template engine for my Eleventy websites.
+However, after discovering [Vento](https://vento.js.org/) and [its Eleventy plugin](https://www.npmjs.com/package/eleventy-plugin-vento), I started to work on converting my websites' template engine to Vento.